algolia/algoliasearch-laravel/README.md

 Contact::$autoIndex = true;
 ```

-You can also make a dynamic condition for those two parameters creating an `autoIndex` and/or `autoDelete method`
+You can also make a dynamic condition for those two parameters by creating an `autoIndex` and/or `autoDelete method`
 on your model

 ```php